pooria-zadeh/react-electron-serialport/README.md

-# electron-serialport
+# electron-react-serialport
-An example of how to use serialport in an electron app
+This is a simple electron react implementaion with serialport.

-**Clone and run for a quick way to see Electron and Serialport in action.**
+**Clone and run for a quick way to see Electron and React together with Serialport in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

-**Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**

-A basic Electron application needs just these files:

-- `package.json` - Points to the app's main file and lists its details and dependencies.
-- `main.js` - Starts the app and creates a browser window to render HTML.
-This is the app's **main process**.
-- `index.html` - A web page to render.
-This is the app's **renderer process**.

-You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).

 ## To Use